This page is for the current Steel, John Henry Irons

 Justice League: Throne of Atlantis

-A young John Henry Irons appears as a construction worker.
+A young John Henry Irons appears as a construction worker in Justice League: Throne of Atlantis.
 While being attacked by the Atlanteans he defends one of his coworkers while more of them surround them, only to have Superman come and defeat all and salute John before he takes off.
+He was voiced by Khary Payton.

 Superman: The Animated Series